google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 for Android which means we have to use the `play()` method of the audio element.
 This method must be triggered by [a user gesture] such as a touch or a mouse click.
-We're talking about listening to [`pointerup`](/web/updates/2016/10/pointer-events), `click`, and `touchend` events.
-In other words, the user must click on a button before your web app can actually make some noise.
+That means listening to [`pointerup`](/web/updates/2016/10/pointer-events), `click`, and `touchend` events.
+In other words, the user must click a button before your web app can actually make noise.

     playButton.addEventListener('pointerup', function(event) {
       let audio = document.querySelector('audio');